kyma-project/kyma/tools/stability-checker/README.md

  | Name | Default value | Description |
  |------|---------------|-------------|
-storage.claimName |stability-test-scripts-pvc| Name of PVC which is attached to Stability Checker pod.
-Volume is visible in the pod under `/data` path. pathToTestingScript |/data/input/testing.sh| Full path to the testing script.
-Because script is delivered inside PV, it has to start with `/data`. slackClientWebhookUrl |-| Slack client webhook URL. slackClientChannelId |-| Slack channel ID, starts with `#`. slackClientToken |-| Slack client token. testThrottle | 5m | Period between test executions.
-Purpose of this parameter is to give K8s time to clean up all resources after the previous test execution. testResultWindowTime | 6h | Notifications will be sent after this time and contains test executions summary for this period. stats.enabled | false | If true, an output from test executions is analyzed to find statistics for every specific test.
-Detailed information about how many times every test failed and succeeded will be enclosed to the slack notification.
-Detecting test result is done by regular expressions defined in `stats.failingTestRegexp` and `stats.successfulTestRegexp`. stats.failingTestRegexp |-| Regular expression which indicates that test has failed.
-Has to contain one capturing group which identifies test name. stats.successfulTestRegexp |-|  Regular expression which indicates that the test has passed.
-Has to contain one capturing group which identifies test name.
+**storage.claimName** |`stability-test-scripts-pvc`| Name of the Persistent Volume Claim (PVC) which is attached to the Stability Checker Pod.
+The volume is visible in the Pod under the `/data` path.
+**pathToTestingScript** |`/data/input/testing-kyma.sh`| Full path to the testing script.
+As the script is delivered inside the PVC, the path must start with `/data`.
+**slackClientWebhookUrl** |-| Slack client webhook URL.
+For details, see the configuration of integrated applications in the Slack Workspace.
+**slackClientChannelId** |-| Slack channel ID which starts with `#`.
+**slackClientToken** |-| Slack client token.
+For details, see the configuration of integrated applications in the Slack Workspace.
+**testThrottle** | `5m`| Period between test executions.
+The purpose of this parameter is to give Kubernetes some time to clean up all resources after the previous test execution.
+**testResultWindowTime** | `6h` | Time period after which the Stability Checker sends notifications.
+Notifications contain a test executions summary for this period.
+**stats.enabled** | `false` | If set to `true`, an output from test executions is analyzed to find statistics for every specific test.
+Detailed information about the number of times every test failed and succeeded is enclosed to the Slack notification.
+Regular expressions defined in **stats.failingTestRegexp** and **stats.successfulTestRegexp** detect test results.
+You can configure these two parameters only if **stats.enabled** is set to `true`.
+**stats.failingTestRegexp** |-| Regular expression which indicates that the test has failed.
+It must contain one capturing group which identifies the test name.
+**stats.successfulTestRegexp** |-|  Regular expression which indicates that the test has passed.
+It must contain one capturing group which identifies the test name.

 > **NOTE:** You must install the chart after running the core tests, to avoid running the same tests in parallel.
-Following values can be specified for chart:

 ## Development
 Use the following helpers for the local development: